JNickBaughan/k8s/README.md

 there are four types of subtypes of services [ ClusterIP, NodePort, LoadBalancer, Ingress ]

 NodePort -> exposes a container to the outside world, only good for development purposes

+browser connects to Kubernetes Node via kube proxy

+kube proxy is built into kubernetes, it is the only window to the outside - decides where to route it

+from there it goes to our service NodePort

+our service NodePort will push our request to our pod via port 3000 and to our container

+this is setup using the label selector system

+client-node-port.yaml has a selector of component: web, this maps to client-pod.yaml metadata -> labels: component: web

+label is arbitrary- it could be container: client, or pod: service - as long as they match

+ports sections -> describes ports that need to be opened up on the target object

+targetPort is identified to
+port is